ShaunakSen/Natural-Language-Processing/Transformers/Understanding Transformers.md

 `underline: query, regular: key, bold: value`

-Now we basically consider x3 as the query, which is matched against the ips : x1 →x4
+Now we basically consider x3 as the query, which is matched against the ips (keys) : x1 →x4

 We can imagine like in the prev example that x3 is an encoding which encodes specific features, so if x3 is the encoding for the word "kingdom" it may contain feature info like ["male", "royalty", "people", "ruling", ...].
 Imagine a query like

-How important is the features set: ["male", "royalty", "people", "ruling", ...] interaction with every other input word important for predicting y3
+(blog_blob): How important is the features set: ["male", "royalty", "people", "ruling", ...] interaction with every other input word important for predicting y3

 Now when we use this query to compute the dot prod against say x1, which acts as a key here, if the interaction is important, a high wight will be computed which will be multiplied with the corresponding value